kammerje/spaceKLIP/docs/source/index.rst

 SpaceKLIP also provides additional functions for post-pipeline scientific analyses of the PSF subtracted images.
 These functions can be found in the :ref:`analysistools` module.
 There are functions to:

  * retrieve the properties of detected companions
- * to compute basic contrast curves
+ * to compute basic and calibrated contrast curves
  * to inject one or more companions into a given data set.

 There are several tutorial Jupyter notebooks which show how to use these